Lyfriss/KitchenCaos/ReadMe.md

 				ingridient_instance.change_holder(self)

 5) The player only calls the counter function, which is delegated the interaction logic, keeping the code organized and easy to follow.

-As I mentioned earlier, this approach is easier for me to follow, but one disadvantage is that I skipped using interfaces for now.